-vianagemen Management System Conch Management Issues Main Questions Response Decision- making How are decisions on fishery management made?
-Who is responsible for the different roles in decision-making (gathering information, giving scientific advice, making the final decision)? exports to be fully active.
-Who is involved in the decision- making process (advisory bodies, stakeholder consultation, Ministerial structures)?
-Policy fishery management plan, with Fishery development plan in 2010.
+Management System Conch Management Issues Main Questions Response Decision- making management made?
+Who is responsible for the Policy fishery management plan, with Fishery development plan in 2010.
 Phased implementation due to a lack of resources.
 Written with consultation developed by Government and it follows the FAO Code of Conduct.
-Does government policy include the precautionary approach?
 Review Have there been any independent reviews of the management plan and/or scientific assessments?
 Research Plan needs necessary for the Some research topics have been identified (Wood 2010, JICA 2011, CRFM 2004), but there is no overall research plan.
-Is there a research plan that identifies research objectives, activities and funding?
-Compliance General understanding of intent, not specific regulations.
-Compliance is thought to be poor.
-Enforcement is minimal.
-There are no prosecutions.
+Compliance regulations and sanctions?
+To what degree do fishers, including foreign fishers, comply with fishery regulations and laws?
+What enforcement is carried out? prosecutions.
 Some self-enforcement in some communities may exist.
-There is no other incentive for compliance apart from community What enforcement is carried out?
-Are there incentives to fish sustainably (e.g. long term investment in the fishery, training and education, security of tenure etc.)? enforcement.
+There is no other incentive for compliance apart from community enforcement.

+Ecological II npacis

+Conch Management Main Questions Response

+Issues Train Questions Response

-Conch Management Response Issues Habitat contours, biotopes etc.) been mapped?
+Habitat contours, biotopes etc.) been mapped?
 Is data on habitat held on a GIS?
-Are the main fishing areas mapped? conch trips appear to be 7 hours (Wood 2010).
-There are shell middens, but no direct impact on Ecosystem Is there any local research on the role of conch in the ecosystem?
+Are the main fishing areas mapped?
+Are there thought to be any There has been some mapping, but not covering main conch grounds.
+The fisheries department does not have a GIS.
+There is some qualitative information from fishers on fishing grounds.
+Some trip interview information for other fisheries suggest 2-3 days per trip maximum.
+Average conch trips appear to be 7 hours (Wood 2010).
+There are shell middens, but no direct impact on habitat.

+Ecosystem Is there any local research on the role of conch in the ecosystem?
 Has there been any ecosystem modelling (e.g. Ecopath) with conch as a trophic component?
 Is the conch fishery likely to be having any significant impact on the local ecosystem?